City Baking Guide

 Common Albuquerque Baking Mistakes

-• Using sea-level proof times even when dough has already doubled at altitude.
+• Using sea-level proof times even when dough volume is clearly moving faster in an Albuquerque kitchen.

-• Keeping sugar and leavening unchanged in formulas that already rise aggressively.
+• Keeping sugar and leavening unchanged in cakes and cookies that already look too active.

-• Baking by time only instead of checking center set and structure several minutes early.
+• Baking by time only instead of checking center set and internal structure a few minutes early.

-• Ignoring hydration adjustments in high-desert conditions where dough tightens quickly.
+• Ignoring hydration adjustments in dry high-desert conditions where dough tightens during mixing and rest.

 Albuquerque High Altitude Baking Calculator